Tensor generators on schemes and stacks: Introduction

 \subsection{Conventions and notations}

-For algebraic stacks we follow the conventions in \cite{LM00:MR1771927} except that we do not require that the diagonal of an algebraic stack is separated, just quasicompact and quasiseparated as in \cite{Stacks-Project}.
-A vector bundle is a locally free sheaf of finite type, equivalently flat and finitely presented quasicoherent sheaf.
+For algebraic stacks we follow the conventions in \cite{LM00:MR1771927} except that we do not require that the diagonal of an algebraic stack is separated, following \cite{Stacks-Project}.
+All our stacks will however be quasi-separated, that is, have quasi-compact and quasi-separated diagonal.
+A vector bundle is a locally free sheaf of finite type, equivalently a flat and finitely presented quasi-coherent sheaf.